 See less but do more

-South America is huge and trying to cover too much will mean you will feel like you spend more time in transit than you do exploring.
+South America is huge so trying to cover too much will make you will feel like you spend more time in transit than you do exploring.
 Plan to see less, but do more.

 Plan a rough itinerary – have an understanding of how far apart places are and how realistic it will be to do everything that you want to do.
 South America is huge and offers so much, but logistically, it is impossible to do it all.
 Figure out what interest you most and the smartest route.
 This guide will help you plan your South America Itinerary.